NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 You can get some of the user data, for example unique user ID, display name, email, phone number, avatar URL, etc.
 You can also update this information by calling the respective methods, for example, `UpdateEmail`.

-!> **NOTE!** You can only update the user's phone number after successful phone verification with the obtained AuthCredentials object.
+!> You can only update the user's phone number after successful phone verification with the obtained AuthCredentials object.

 You can also link additional credentials to the user, for example, Google and Facebook credentials.
 You can also get a list of all providers for user (`FetchProvidersForEmail`) and unlink them (`UnlinkProvider`).